Blue Mosque: History and Construction

 Includes

-• Basilica Cistern: 30-min guided tour + skip-the-line ticket
+• Basilica Cistern: 1-hr guided tour + skip-the-line entry + audio guide

 • Blue Mosque: 1-hr guided tour